wfortier1/Twitch-Betting-and-Chat-Bot/README.md

 This is the first build and requires some tweaking as Stream Elements and Twitch update on their end so as of June 25th 2019 it does not add points correctly.

+The keys. is hiding actual usernames and passwords as well as personal access keys.
+I have not included that file.